Mauros: Byzantine patrikios

 On the way back from Chersonesos, the navy was hit by a horrible storm which claimed thousands of victims, but Mauros survived.
 Not long after the first expedition, he had to return to Chersonesos because sedition in the city had begun anew, and the newly installed Elias had joined the insurgents.
-Prior to Mauros' arrival, a naval expedition had failed to crush the uprising and its leaders had been murdered.
+Prior to Mauros's arrival, a naval expedition had failed to crush the uprising and its leaders had been murdered.
 Assessing the size of the rebellion, Justinian dispatched Mauros in charge of a large force complete with siege engines.
 Mauros had some success with the siege of the city early on, but the arrival of Khazar support for the insurgents caused Mauros to abandon Justinian and he too joined the ranks of his opponents, led by Philippikos Bardanes.

 Justinian apparently sought to intercept the ships of the insurgents at Sinope, on the Black Sea coast of Asia Minor, since he moved to that city.
 However, he arrived only to see the rebel navy pass Sinope en route to the capital Constantinople, where Philippikos (r.
 711–713) was proclaimed emperor.
 As a close ally of the new ruler, Mauros was tasked with the arrest of Justinian's son Tiberios who had sought refuge inside the Church of St Mary of Blachernae.
 Mauros and Ioannes, another associate of Philippikos, seized him and Tiberios was promptly executed.
 This is the last mention of Mauros in the sources, and his subsequent fate is unknown.